 As a Registered Charity 1086048, we are accountable to The Charity Commission which registers and regulates charities in England and Wales and to whom we report on an annual basis.
 Our annual reports to the Charity Commission can be viewed by clicking here

-Jessie May is a member of the Institute of Fundraising and we report on our fundraising activities to the Fundraising Standards Board.
+Jessie May is a member of the Institute of Fundraising and we report on our fundraising activities to the Fundraising Regulator, which replaced the Fundraising Standards Board in 2016.
 This is our commitment to raising the standard of our fundraising practice and making us accountable for how we spend the money you donate.
-For information on Jessie May from the FRSB please click here

 Board of Trustees